poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        Logs all the tracebacks and erors of poezio/slixmpp in :term:`log_dir`/errors.log by default. ``false`` disables this option.
+        Logs all the tracebacks and errors of poezio/slixmpp in :term:`log_dir`/errors.log by default. ``false`` disables this option.

     use_log